David L. Gorchov

 Dave Gorchov studies plant population ecology and community ecology.
 One major focus of Dr. Gorchov and his graduate and undergraduate students is the invasion of forests by exotic plant species.
 They seek to understand the importance of the factors that shape the invasion process, particularly the relative importance of community invasibility and propagule pressure in initiating new invasions.
 For invasibility they are focusing on the role of canopy gaps caused by tree-falls and ash mortality due to emerald ash borer.
 Aspects of propagule pressure they are investigating include landscape connectivity and seed dispersal by deer and birds.
 They also study the effects of invasive plants on native plant communities, including the interaction of invasive shrubs and white-tailed deer.
 Dr. Gorchov’s current research projects are in Ohio and the Smithsonian Environmental Research Center in Maryland, although past projects were carried out in Mexico and Peru.
-He is currently the president of the Ohio Invasive Plants Council.
+He is currently the vice president of the Ohio Invasive Plants Council.

 Gorchov, D.L., M.C.
 Henry, and **P.A.
 Frank.
 2014.
 Invasion of an exotic shrub into forested stands in an agricultural matrix.
 Invasive Plant Science and Management 7: 336-344.

 Gorchov, D.L., X. J. Rondon**, F. Cornejo, R. L. Schaefer, J. M. Janosko, and G. Slutz.
 2013.
 Edge effects in recruitment of trees, and relationship to seed dispersal patterns, in cleared strips in the Peruvian Amazon.
 Ecological Research 28: 53-65.